Caninsulin®

 • Very quiet or sleepy

-If you see any of these signs, try to encourage your dog to eat a small meal, or rub some honey or jam on your dog’s gums.
+If you see any of these signs, try to encourage your dog to eat a small meal, or rub some honey or jam on your dog’s gums and contact your veterinary clinic.

 A.